fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 We now have our full plan.
 Instead of computing:

-``znextx = zx^2-zy^2+cx``
+``znextx = zx^2 - zy^2 + cx``
-``znexty = 2zx.zy+cy``
+``znexty = 2zx.zy + cy``

 we will compute:

-``znextx = zx^2-zy^2+cx``
+``znextx = zx^2 - zy^2 + cx``
-``znexty = zx^2+zy^2-(zx-zy)^2+cy``
+``znexty = zx^2 + zy^2 - (zx - zy)^2 + cy``

 ## A bit of bit counting for our numbers

-Before getting to the squaring operation, we need to decide on the representation of our numbers.
+Before getting to the implementation of the squaring operation, we need to decide on the representation of our numbers.

 As said before, Mandelbrot iterations "diverges" when they get "too big".
 It turns out that numbers between -4 and 4 are good enough.
 However, we may have internal operations that go over that (think about 3+3-3, which should be 3 but need an intermediary value of 6).
 Numbers between -8 and +8 should work in *most* of the cases.

 For my sanity I decided to implement fixed points numbers.
 In decimal, it is like if we decided to store 314 instead of 3.14 and have all of our numbers multiplied by 100.

-xxx insert picture of mecanical calculator xxx
+{% blogimage "img/pi.jpg", "This is how we used to keep track of the decimal point." %}

 Now, the question is how much *precision* do we need?
-As much as possible, but to answer that question, let's first solve our squaring implementation.
-We need the square of every number.
-Well, of every positive number.
+As much as possible, but this will be limited by our squaring implementation.
+We need the square of every representable number.
+Well, of every representable positive number.
 There is only 8KB of RAM available, so let's use 4K for the square table.
 Each entry takes two bytes.
 That 2048 entries.
-We can have only 2048 positive mnumbers(*).
+So we are limited to only 2048 positive numbers.
 That's 11 bits.
 We need 3 bits for the integer value (0 to 7), so we have 8 bits left for the precision.
 We'll "multiply" all numbers by 256.

 ## A bit of 6502 bit twiddling